lazaronixon/react-native-turbolinks/README.md

 #### `addEventListener(eventName, handler)`
 Adds an event handler.
 Supported events:
-- `turbolinksVisit`: Fires when you tap a Turbolinks-enabled link or call Turbolinks.visit(...).
+- `turbolinksVisit`: Fires when you tap a Turbolinks-enabled link.
 The argument to the event handler is an object with keys: `url, path, action`.
 - `turbolinksError`: Fires when your visit’s network request fails.The argument to the event handler is an object with keys: `code, statusCode, description, tabIndex`.
 - `turbolinksMessage`: Fires when you send messages from JavaScript to your native application.
 The argument to the event handler is a string with the message.
 - `turbolinksTitlePress`: Fires when you tap view title.
 The arguments to the event handler is an object with keys: `url, path, component`.